Ada-Developers-Academy/core-unit-2/api-1-setup-read/intro-to-hello-books.md

     * Do not make commits -- *This is likely the only time we'll ever suggest not making commits*
 1. When starting the lesson, remove any changes you've made using `git stash`. `git stash` resets files to the previous commit point.
 By not leaving any of your own changes, it makes it possible to checkout the next lesson's branch without introduing conflicts.

-### Fork and Clone the Repo
+### Problems Sets

-After completing all the lessons for a single topic, we highly recommend you implement all the new features introduced in that Learn Topic in your **own fork** of the [Hello Books API](https://github.com/AdaGold/hello-books-api).
-This additional practice will reinforce the new skills learned, provide an opportunity for debugging practice, and ensure your local flask set-up is working.
+After completing all the lessons for a single topic, the problems set direct us to implement the new features introduced in that Learn Topic in our **own fork** of the [Hello Books API](https://github.com/AdaGold/hello-books-api).
+This additional practice will reinforce the new skills learned, provide an opportunity for debugging practice, and ensure our local flask set-up is working.

-For this work, we highly encourage you to practice making small, atomic commits.
+For this work, we should practice making small, atomic commits

+## Class Activities

+The Building an API has a companion pair project / class activity [Solar System API](https://github.com/AdaGold/solar-system-api) for additional skills practice.